arc-archive/api-authorization-method/README.md

 The order of setting `type`, `amf`, and `security` parameters doesn't matter as the data processing starts asynchronously.
 However, if the `type` does not match passed `security` the `security` settings is ignored.

 A note on clearing `settings` property.
 When an `undefined` or any incompatible value is set to the `settings` property, the view won't change.
 Incompatible value is just ignored.
 Remove the element from the DOM if no longer applicable, change `type` property to something else, or apply new `settings` with the new values.

+__Exception__

+OAS' Api Key method support logical `AND` operation.
+This means that in this case the `security` parameter should receive the array of defined for the operation security schemes.
+That is, the array of items that is under `security.scheme` property when accessing security definition in the AMF model.

 ### Installation